beardeer/amazon_buybuybuy_bot/README.md

 1) auto sigin into amazon.com
 2) goto the product page
 3) check the "buy now" price and "all buying options" price
-4) add stuff to cart and checkout!
+4) if price is right, add stuff to cart and checkout!

 How to use:
 1)  install python